Zendure/developer-device-data-report/README.md

 ### Subscribe to device news
   1、You can use appKey as username and appSecret as password to create mqtt client.
+For more information about the mqtt protocol, please refer to：https://mqtt.org/
   2、Use your own device SN to subscribe to the topic /device/property/{SN}.
   3、All possible metric names and their values sent by the device to the MQTT Zendure Broker.
 Data reporting via JSON object key/value.
 For example: device power, remaining discharge time.
   ```java